ParisNeo/blockchain/README.md

 - Documentation

 # Sponsorship
 The project is free and made on free time.
 No sponsoring is requested.
 No donations are requested.
 Developers are not payed to build this code.
-It is a hobby project that help understand this technology and imaging a new ways to better utilize it.
+It is a hobby project that help understand this technology and imagining new ways to better utilize it.
 It is a challenging project that can potentially be good for our society.

 # Changelog